Welcome to SIGGRAPH 2021

 Timoni West, Vice President, VR/AR/MR Tools, Unity

 Once considered nothing more than science fiction, the discussion of spatial computing becoming ubiquitous in our lives is livelier than ever before.
-Join Unity’s Timoni West as she shares her thoughts for where we are today, what’s preventing us from diving in head first, and understanding whether the elements of a tri-metaverse may already be here.
+Join Unity’s Timoni West as they share their thoughts for where we are today, what’s preventing us from diving in head first, and understanding whether the elements of a tri-metaverse may already be here.